 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the main public sewer.
+Assumed to be connected to the main public sewer.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke detector visible.
+Smoke detectors visible and burglar alarm installed.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
-At the time of inspection the property was occupied, furnished and floors covered.
-Furniture, personal belongings (particularly in cupboards) and fitted floor coverings have not been moved.
-No inspection of a sub-floor area could be carried out due to the position of the flat in the block.
-The inspection of the roof space was restricted to a head and shoulders inspection due to the presence of insulation materials and storage items.
-In keeping with Health & Safety directives, these items have not been disturbed.
-Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
-I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
-The report does not include an asbestos inspection.
-However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
-If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
-Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.
+Any additional limits to inspection At the time of inspection the property was unoccupied, unfurnished and floors covered.
+Fitted floor coverings have not been moved.
+No inspection of a sub-floor area could be carried out due to the absence of a known access hatch.
+The inspection of the roof space was restricted to a head and shoulders inspection due to the presence of insulation materials.
+In keeping with Health and Safety directives, insulation materials have not been disturbed.
+No inspection of the internal store could be carried out due to the absence of an access key.
+The rear elevation of the property was observed from the rear lane as the patio doors in the kitchen would not open at the time of inspection.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
 Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
 Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
-13 GARTLEAHILL, GARTLEA, Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
+Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
 Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.